spire-rs/kit/exclusion/README.md

 - `parser` to enable `robotxt::{Robots}`. **Enabled by default**.
 - `builder` to enable `robotxt::{RobotsBuilder, GroupBuilder}`. **Enabled by default**.
-- `optimal` to enable optimize overlapping and global rules, potentially improving matching speed at the cost of longer parsing times.
+- `optimal` to optimize overlapping and global rules, potentially improving matching speed at the cost of longer parsing times.
 - `serde` to enable `serde::{Deserialize, Serialize}` implementation, allowing the caching of related rules.